kaltura/adobe-connect-to-mkv-to-kaltura/README.md

 This code is capable of processing multiple recordings concurrently and the only real limitation is HW resources [namely: CPU, RAM].

 In order to process several recordings simultaneously, a wrapper around `xvfb-run` is needed.
-`xvfb-run-safe` needs to be placed somewhere in PATH or else, you can change `ac_wrapper.sh` so that it looks for it elsewhere.
+`xvfb-run-safe` is expected to be found in a directory included in the `PATH` ENV var.
+If need be, you can change `ac_wrapper.sh` so that it looks for it elsewhere.
 The number of concurrent jobs to run is determined in `ac_wrapper.sh` based on the value of the `MAX_CONCUR_PROCS` ENV var.

 ## Running